 - Assistant Director/Organization Behavior Research Lab Manager, University of North Carolina’s Kenan-Flagler Business School

 - Research Associate, Duke Fuqua School of Business

 - MBA, UNC Kenan-Flagler Business School

 - BS, Psychology, University of Florida

 - Institute for Generative Leadership

-Check out the Fink Development YouTube channel, for quick Coach Q&As, Career Coffee Chats, and tips for your career.
+Check out the Fink Development YouTube channel for insights and inspiration to own your career journey.